 The Company anticipates that any wells established by it will be drilled by proven industry contractors.
-Based on financial considerations, the Company may choose to utilize turnkey contracts that limit its financial and legal exposure.
-However, circumstances may arise where the Company is unable to secure a turnkey contract on satisfactory terms.
-In this case, the Company may decide to drill, or cause to be drilled, the applicable test well(s) on either a footage or dayrate basis, and the drilling thereof will be subject to the usual drilling hazards such as cratering, explosions, uncontrollable flows of oil, gas or well fluids, fires, pollution, and other environmental risks.
+Based on financial considerations, the Company may choose to utilize turnkey drilling contracts that limit its financial and legal exposure.
+Under a turnkey drilling contract, a negotiated price is agreed upon and the money is placed in escrow.
+The drilling contractor then assumes all of the risk and expense, including any cost overruns, of drilling a well to contract depth and completing any agreed upon evaluation of the wellbore.
+Upon performance of all these items, the escrowed money is released to the contractor.
+Circumstances may arise where the Company is unable to secure a turnkey contract on satisfactory terms.
+In this case, the Company may decide to drill, or cause to be drilled, the applicable test well(s) on either a footage or day- rate basis.
+Under a footage drilling contract, the operator pays to the drilling contractor an agreed sum per foot drilled.
+Under a day-rate drilling contract, the operator pays an agreed sum for each day of drilling required to reach contract depth.
+All risk and expense, including cost overruns, of drilling a well to total depths lies with the operator in both footage and day-rate contracts.
+The drilling of such test wells will be subject to the usual drilling hazards such as cratering, explosions, uncontrollable flows of oil, gas or well fluids, fires, pollution, and other environmental risks.
 The Company's activities are also subject to perils specific to marine operations, such as capsizing, collision, and damage or loss from severe weather.
 These hazards can cause personal injury and loss of life, severe damage to and destruction of property and equipment, pollution or environmental damage, and suspension of operations.
 In accordance with customary industry practices, the Company intends to maintain insurance against some, but not all, of such risks, and some, but not all, of such losses.
 The occurrence of a significant event not fully insured or indemnified against could materially and adversely affect the Company's financial condition and operations.
 Moreover, no assurance can be given that the Company will be able to maintain adequate insurance in the future at rates considered reasonable by the Company.